Skip to main content

 Using with Delegation

-File-based agents are designed to work with the DelegateTool.
-Once registered, the orchestrating agent can spawn and delegate tasks to them by name:
+File-based agents are designed to work with the TaskToolSet.
+Once registered, the orchestrating agent can delegate tasks to them by name through the task tool’s subagent_type parameter:

 To learn more about agent delegation, follow our comprehensive guide.